Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 As you have rustup, you should use `rustup install stable` and work with Rust stable.

-Even if Rust nightly has a lot of bells and whistles don't give in to them.
+Even if Rust nightly has a lot of bells and whistles, don't give in to them.
 You are a beginner and the stable language is large enough.
 If you need something in nightly you probably are over-engineering your problem, want to [shave a yak](https://www.hanselman.com/blog/YakShavingDefinedIllGetThatDoneAsSoonAsIShaveThisYak.aspx), or misunderstood what you want to do.
 I encourage you to research your problem a step further and look for stable solutions.

 ### Use clippy